rl-institut/smooth/doc/source/getting_started.rst

 Getting started
 ~~~~~~~~~~~~~~~

-SMOOTH stands for "Simulation Model for Optimized Operation and Topology of Hybrid energy systems", and this
+SMOOTH stands for "Simulation Model for Optimized Operation and Topology of Hybrid energy systems".
+This
 tool serves to minimise costs and maximise the sustainability of dynamic energy systems.
 The key features
 of SMOOTH are: